Here you who try to find a psychologist Oslo get help to orientate you, find the right offer and get started.

 Here you can read more about how to book psychologist class at Psykologvirke.

-If you are looking for a recommended psychologist in Oslo, it is not quite that simple.
-Recommended.no was acquired by Gulesider.no and the opportunity to post reviews anonymously disappeared.
+If you are looking for a recommended psychologist in Oslo, it is not easy.
+Before, there were a number of reviews of psychologists on Recommended.no, but they were acquired by Gulesider.no and the opportunity to post reviews anonymously disappeared.

 This significantly limits the value of the service.
+A few want to submit a review by a psychologist with a full name.
 Some psychologist sites publish testimonies from previous patients, but this will also have limited value in that such publication will be selective.

 Perhaps the best thing is therefore if you can get recommendations from someone you know or trust.
 You can also ask your GP about his or her recommended psychologists.